 At Loders, we use a creative and flexible approach to provide RE where Christianity is studied in depth at each key stage.
 Pupils learn about Christianity as the main religious tradition in this country and also about other principal religions represented in Britain.
 RE, however is not only about understanding specific religious traditions.
 It offers pupils the opportunity to think about their own lives, values, attitudes or beliefs and the chance to express their thoughts and ideas in a variety of ways

 The study of Christianity is at the heart of our curriculum.
 We follow the Christian calendar and embed the core Christian values throughout our teachings of other faiths.
-We use the Dorset agreed syllabus which provides a systematic and consistent process which enables children to develop their understanding of religious traditions of our increasingly diverse society.
+We use the Dorset agreed syllabus and Understanding Christianity which provide a systematic and consistent process which enables children to develop their understanding of religious traditions of our increasingly diverse society.
 The principal aim of RE in Dorset is to engage pupils in enquiring into big questions arising from the study of religion, belief, philosophy and ethics.
 In so doing Religious Education will support pupils’ own personal moral, philosophical, ethical and spiritual development and promote respect for others.

 As a Church of England School we take seriously our role of presenting Christianity as a living faith.
 A close link with the church community is encouraged so pupils can see Christian Life, worship and commitments at first hand.
 We also make a point of marking the celebrations of the Christian Year.

-- Relationships and Changes.
+- Dreams and goals

 Art and Design

-The school is equipped with computers and laptops for children to use in their classrooms to support their learning and to learn new skills.
+The school is equipped with laptops and some tablets for children to use in their classrooms to support their learning and to learn new skills.
 Children are able to interact with a wide range of software to support their work in other curriculum areas.
 The school has a web site and the children are able to access the Internet and E-mail facilities.
 We encourage our children to become digitally literate and to use a range of technological equipment.
 We use Scratch and teach our simple computer programming.
 By the time children move on to secondary school, we expect them to use a range of programs such as PowerPoint, Publisher, etc.

 ‘DT’ incorporates many traditional skills – cooking, model making, drawing and sketching, problem solving, observation and discussion – putting them together in an approach which encourages the children to become designers and inventors.
 The children are taught how to use tools and materials safely and economically.
 As children move through the school, they learn about design, how to make something, how to evaluate their design and others and to apply their technical knowledge and understanding.
-Children are also invited to use the facilities at local high schools.
+Children are also invited to use the facilities at local secondary schools.

 At Loders, we drive to inspire children’s curiosity and fascination about the world we live in.
 We believe that our children need to develop a global understanding particularly as we are a small rural village school.
 The children will learn about locational and place knowledge, human and physical geography and geographical skills and fieldwork.

 We aim to inspire the children at Loders to develop their knowledge and understanding of Britain’s past and also that of the wider world.
 In Key Stage 1 children learn about the lives and lifestyles of familiar people in the past.
 They will learn about significant events, people and places in Britain and in their own locality.
-In Key Stage 2 children will also learn how to understand chronology of events.
+In Key Stage 2 children learn how to understand chronology of events.